 The route, according to Chamonix’s Blog de Christine, went via Les Moussoux, past Bellachat to the summit of the Brévent, then descending by a rock chimney to Planpraz, and then down to town.

 The winner that August day more than 120 years ago was one Édouard Payot, who ticked off the route in two hours — a remarkably fast time, given the period, the gear, and the certainly much rougher trail conditions of the period.
-According to historical accounts, Payot received 100 euros for his effort, bestowed upon him by Joseph Vallot, the head of the race’s organizing committee.
+According to historical accounts, Payot received the equivalent of 100 euros for his effort, bestowed upon him by Joseph Vallot, the head of the race’s organizing committee.
 (Vallot was a noted geographer and astronomer, who seven years earlier had built an observatory not far from the summit of Mont Blanc, at 4,325 meters.
 Today, a newer Refuge Vallot remains on the ridge to the summit as an emergency shelter.)

 The Chamonix race was far from the world’s first trail race, however.
 In the US, an event called the Bemis-Forslund Pie Race took place five years earlier in Gill, Massachusetts.
 The Brévent race was, however, seven years before California’s Dipsea, the longest-running trail race in the US.